Breaking Up With Aspartame: Withdrawal Symptoms and How To Overcome Them

 7 Common Aspartame Withdrawal Symptoms

-Artificial sweeteners such as aspartame are neurotoxins that can disrupt normal function, leading to increased symptoms of anxiety.
+Artificial sweeteners, such as aspartame, are neurotoxins that can disrupt the normal function of the brain and nervous system, leading to increased symptoms of anxiety.
 Take it away, and it can even increase that anxiety.

-Quitting aspartame (and caffeine, if quitting sodas) can lead to headaches and migraines for many people.
+Quitting aspartame (and caffeine, if quitting soft drinks) can lead to headaches and migraines for many people.

 Insomnia can be another symptom of aspartame withdrawal, which can also lead to headaches.

-Taking pain relievers, getting good rest, and staying hydrated with water can help to take the edge off while you rid your body of aspartame.
+Taking pain relievers, getting good rest, and staying hydrated with water can help take the edge off while you walk the road of aspartame withdrawal.

-When you remove aspartame from your diet, you may experience mood swings — ranging from happiness to sadness to even depression.
+When you remove aspartame from your diet, you may experience mood swings ranging from happiness to sadness to depression.

 Aspartame withdrawal can even lead to panic attacks, which cause thoughts of fear along with excessive perspiration and a rapid heartbeat.

-Feeling mentally foggy during aspartame withdrawal is a common symptom for many.
+Feeling mentally foggy and struggling to focus during aspartame withdrawal is a common symptom for many.

-However, it’s important to note that once you complete your detox, most people report that they have an increase in concentration and less deficits in attention and hyperactivity.
+However, it’s important to note that once you complete your detox, most people report that they have an increase in concentration and fewer deficits in attention and hyperactivity.

-If you’ve been going the diet soda route to try to lose weight, you might have noticed that it could be having the opposite effect.
+If you’ve been going the diet soda route to try to lose weight, you might find it’s actually having the opposite effect.

-Aspartame withdrawal can cause changes to your sleep cycle.
+Aspartame withdrawal can cause changes to your sleep cycle, including contributing to insomnia.
 If you’re also cutting caffeine, your sleep can be impacted even more.

-This symptom should thankfully subside in a week or two of detox.
+Thankfully, this symptom should subside in a week or two of detox.

-When going through aspartame withdrawal, people often experience gastrointestinal issues.
+When going through aspartame withdrawal, people often experience gastrointestinal issues that may include:

 • Upset stomach